 #5: B Vitamins

 I’m a big believer in getting most of your nutrients from food.
-No, energy drinks pumped with 10-time the Vitamin B RDA don’t count as “food.”
+No, energy drinks pumped with 10-times the Vitamin B RDA don’t count as “food.”
 Instead, try to eat a whole foods diet to get naturally occurring Vitamin B in foods like liver, greens, and eggs.

 If you’re feeling especially tired, definitely race to buy the nearest energy drink!
 No, I’m kidding.
 Try a B-vitamin complex (or even just vitamin B12) to provide a safe and gentle energy boost.